InsertKoinIO/koin/README.md

 ### Setup your Application

-To start Koin and your modules, you just have to implement it in your Android *Application* class like below:
+To start KOIN and your modules, you just have to implement it in your Android *Application* class like below:

 ```Kotlin
 class MainApplication : Application(), KoinContextAware {